60dimension/IELTS-Vocabularies/Vocabulary02.md

 We have to expand the size of the image.

-Many of his predictions coming true.
+Many of his predictions were coming true.

 I can type your essays for you.